 Background checks, pre-employment screening or vetting is the process of validating the information that you provide as part of the recruitment or rescreen process is accurate.

 How We Use Your Personal Data

-Agenda use the personal information that we collect from you to perform a level background screening.
+Agenda use the personal information that we collect from you to perform a background screening check on you.
 This is based on our client’s requirements.
-This is done to validate that the information you have given to our client as part of your employment or potential employment with them is accurate.
+This is done to validate that the information you have given to our client as part of your employment or potential employment is accurate.

 The level of information we collect depends on the types of background checks agreed and ordered by Agenda’s client.
 This can include the following types of checks: